conplementAG/cops-vigilante/CONTRIBUTING.md

 Our main branch should always contain the last stable release source code.
 We host GitHub Pages from our main branch, which serves as a Helm repository for our chart.

+Merges to main will trigger both CI & CD workflows:
+- CI will build and push the Docker container
+- CD will deploy the Helm chart to a separate branch, which is used as a Helm Repository via GitHub pages

 Full development / release cycle looks like follows:
 - you create your dev / release branch(es), and after all the PR reviews are done, you merge to main
 - then you first release the new container using GitHub actions CI process